 The apostle Paul wrote the book of Colossians around AD 60 while he was under house arrest in Rome.
 Paul wrote to encourage the church to worship and serve Christ.
-He wanted the Colossian believers to understand that they were complete in Christ (2:10).
+He wanted the believers to understand that they were complete in Christ (2:10).
 As this study will reveal, Paul made the believer's completeness in Christ crystal clear.

-Paul wrote that he was an apostle of Jesus Christ by the will of God (1:1).
+Paul wrote that he was an apostle of Jesus Christ by the will of God (Col. 1:1).
 This statement carried a lot of weight and established Paul's credibility as he dealt with the false teachers in Colosse.
 The statement also pointed to Christ as the source of Paul's writing.
 Paul wasn't writing his own thoughts and musings.
 The Colossians needed to view his words as coming directly from Christ.

-READ: 1 Corinthians 14:37.
-ASK: What did Paul call his writings?
-(O3) The command of the Lord.

-READ: 1 Thessalonians 2:13.
-ASK: How did the Thessalonians understand Paul's writings?
-(Q4) As the truth, the word of God.

-ASK: What could the Colossians assume about any teachings that went against Paul's teachings?
-(Q5) That the teachings were unauthoritative and false.
+- 3. Read 1 Corinthians 14:37.
+What did Paul call his writings? - 4.
+Read 1 Thessalonians 2:13.
+How did the Thessalonians understand Paul's writings? - 5.
+What could the Colossians assume about any teachings that went against Paul's teachings?

 Timothy, Paul's son in the faith (1 Tim.
 1:2), stayed with Paul during Paul's imprisonment.
 He was a true friend.
-The Colossians knew
+The Colossians knew Timothy was fully confident that God had called Paul to be an apostle.